 Requestor Authorization Required?
 Copy Fee Charged?
 Track on Disclosure Accounting?
 Accrediting Agencies (JCAHO, CARF) No No No Attorney for Resident Yes Yes No Attorney for Facility/Corporation No No No Contractors/ Business Associates No, unless their purpose falls outside of TPO.
-No No For Deceased Persons Coroner or Medical Examiner, Funeral Directors Organ Procurement No No Yes Employer No. for the PHI specific to work related illness or injury, and Required for employer's compliance with occupational safety and health laws No, for the purpose listed.
+No No For Deceased Persons Coroner or Medical Examiner, Funeral Directors Organ Procurement No No Yes Employer PHI specific to work related illness or injury, and Required for employer's compliance with occupational safety and health laws No, for the purpose listed.
 Yes for all others.
 No No Family Members No for oral disclosures to family members involved in care; Yes for others.
-Yes No Entity Subject to the Food and Drug Administration Adverse events, product defects or biological product deviations Track products Enable product recalls, repairs, or replacements Conduct post marketing surveillance No No Yes Health Oversight ☐ Government benefits program ☐ Fraud and abuse compliance ☐ Civil rights laws ☐ Trauma/tumor registries ☐ Vital statistics ☐ Reporting of abuse or neglect No No Yes Health Care Practitioners and Providers No No No for Continuity of Treatment and Payment No Health Care Practitioners and Providers if not Involved in Care or Treatment (i.e., consultants) No No No Insurance Companies/Third Party Payors Related to Claims Processing No No No
+Yes No Entity Subject to the Food and Drug Administration Adverse events, product defects or biological product deviations Track products Enable product recalls, repairs, or replacements Conduct post marketing surveillance No No Yes Health Oversight Government benefits program Fraud and abuse compliance Civil rights laws Trauma/tumor registries Vital statistics Reporting of abuse or neglect No No Yes Health Care Practitioners and Providers for Continuity of Treatment and Payment No No No Health Care Practitioners and Providers if not Involved in Care or Treatment (i.e., consultants) No No No Insurance Companies/Third Party Payors Related to Claims Processing No No No

 Requestor Authorization Required?
 Copy Fee Charged?
 Track on Disclosure Accounting?

-Judicial and Administrative Proceedings Court order, or warrant Subpoena No - See Subpoena Policy No Yes Yes Yes Law Enforcement ☐ Administrative request ☐ Locating a suspect, fugitive, material witness or missing person ☐ Victims of crime ☐ Crimes on premises ☐ Suspicious deaths ☐ Avert a serious threat to health or safety No No Yes, except for disclosures to correctional institutions.
-Public Health Authorities □ Surveillance □ Investigations □ Interventions □ Foreign governments collaborating with US public health authorities □ Recording births/deaths □ Child/elder abuse □ Prevent serious harm □ Communicable disease No No Yes Research (w/o Authorization) No, if IRB or Privacy Board approves research study and waives authorization.
-No Yes Resident/Resident's Personal Representative No Yes No Specialized Government Functions ☐ Military and Veterans' activities ☐ Protective services for the President ☐ Foreign military personnel ☐ National security and intelligence activities No No Yes, except for disclosures for national security and intelligence activities.
-Workers' Compensation ☐ Comply w/existing laws (see state law) No See applicable State Law Yes
+Juo D dicial and Administrative Proceedings Court order, or warrant Subpoena No No - See No Yes

+Subpoena Policy Yes Yes

+Lav w Enforcement

+Administrative request Locating a suspect, fugitive, material Yes, except for

+witness or missing person Victims of crime No No disclosures to correctional

+Crimes on premises institutions.

+Suspicious deaths

+Avert a serious threat to health or safety

+blic Health Authorities

+Surveillance

+Investigations Interventions

+Foreign governments collaborating with

+US public health authorities No No Yes

+Recording births/deaths

+Child/elder abuse

+Prevent serious harm

+Communicable disease

+Research (w/o Authorization) No, if IRB or Privacy Board approves research study and waives authorization.
+No Yes

+Resident/Resident's Personal Representative No Yes No

+Specialized Government Functions

+Military and Veterans' activities Yes, except for

+Protective services for the President No No disclosures for national

+Foreign military personnel security and intelligence activities.

+National security and intelligence activities

+We orkers' Compensation No See

+Comply w/existing laws (see state law) No applicable State Law Yes